- Welcome -

 All appointments are virtual.

 New question: "I'm out of inpatient treatment for anorexia.
 My team says I'm at a healthy weight.
-I never thought I'd be over 120 and now I'm over 130!
+I never thought I'd be over 120, but now I'm over 130!
 Can I get down to 120 and still be healthy?"

 You are doing great!
 Hang in there with what your recovery team is telling you.
 You are definitely on your healing path.

-When you have an eating disorder your eating disorder behaviors are part of your way of coping with life.
-When you stop those behaviors you become terribly anxious and bewildered because you have lost a major coping mechanisms and life keeps on happening.
+When you have an eating disorder, your eating disorder behaviors are part of your way of coping with life.
+When you stop those behaviors, you become terribly anxious and bewildered because you have lost a major coping mechanism, and life keeps on happening.

 You are at a healthy weight.
 That's a rung on the ladder you are climbing to complete physical and mental health that you maintain in an ordinary way.
-Playing with your weight, attempting to adjust the boundary to a lower weight is part of the seductive dance of anorexia.
+Playing with your weight and attempting to adjust the boundary to a lower weight is part of the seductive dance of anorexia.

 Add comment